The Lying Game (novel series)

-The Lying Game is a series of books by Sara Shepard published by HarperTeen.
-The first book in the series, The Lying Game, was released in hardcover on December 7, 2010.
-A television series adaptation was loosely based on the books debuted on ABC Family in 2011.
+The Lying Game is a series of young adult novels by Sara Shepard published by HarperTeen.
+The first novel in the series, The Lying Game, was released in hardcover on December 7, 2010.
+The series follows a teenager, Emma Paxton, who assumes the identity of her long-lost twin, Sutton Mercer, to uncover her sister’s killer.

+A television series adaptation was loosely based on the books debuted on ABC Family in 2011.The series is cancelled after two seasons.